Skip to Main Content

 Planning a Visit: What to Confirm Before You Go

-Given the absence of confirmed hours, phone number, booking method, and menu details in the current record, anyone planning a visit to Grand Finale should treat direct verification as non-negotiable before traveling.
-The East Sharon Road address in Glendale, OH 45246 is the one confirmed data point, which is a starting point for an internet search or a call to the local area to locate current contact information.
+The East Sharon Road address in Glendale, OH 45246 is the confirmed starting point for planning a visit.
 Hours in community restaurants in suburban Ohio often vary seasonally, and formats can shift without appearing in the public record.

 Glendale is accessible from central Cincinnati via Interstate 75 north, putting it roughly in the northern Hamilton County orbit.
 The village is small enough that parking is rarely a constraint in the way it would be in a dense urban setting, though confirming that assumption on a busy evening is prudent.
 The East Sharon Road strip is walkable once you are in the village, making it reasonable to plan a broader evening that takes in more than one stop on the local circuit.